LetsWrappIt/VsCommandBuddy/Docs/gettingstarted.md

 ## Download from Visual Studio Gallery
 In the VisualStudioGallery you can find [VsCommandBuddy](http://visualstudiogallery.msdn.microsoft.com/f5da988e-2ec1-4061-a569-46d09733c668) here.
 Click download and install.
-In case you decide afterwords not to continue using VsCommandBuddy, you can simply uninstall VsCommandBuddy from your pc using Visual Studio.
+In case you decide afterwards not to continue using VsCommandBuddy, you can simply uninstall VsCommandBuddy from your pc using Visual Studio 'Extensions and updates'.
-(Tools -> Extensions and updates -> Select VsCommandBuddy and choose uninstall).

-Restart or startup Visual Studio.
+Restart Visual Studio.

 You're done installing.

 ## What's next?
-To put it to proper use, you'd need to configure some external commands you frequently use inside your projects.
+To put VsCommandBuddy to work, your next step is to configure some external commands you use with your projects.
+External commands are configured in so called [vscb files](vscbfiles.md), which are just plain json.
+VsCommandBuddy looks for one vscb file per solution file and optionally one per project in your solution.

+How to get your vscb files?
-One way of finding out how to do that is by looking at some of the Example solutions.
+- Look at some of the Example solutions.
-Another route you can take, is to Click Generate vscb from the tools menu in Visual Studio, en then look for vscb files alongside the solution file and the projectfiles.
-They will contain all kinds of example commands and its configeurations.
+- Click 'Generate vscb' from the tools menu in Visual Studio, en then look for vscb files alongside the solution file and the projectfiles.
+They will contain the proper file format and some pre-configured example commands.

-One additional tip: Do browse the various documentation files in the repo\docs, they are all very short but rather informative.
+- Simply get your editor and make some.
+Check ['vscb files'](vscbfiles.md) for more info.

 ## Requirements and configuration
 In order to function, VsCommandBuddy requires:
 - DotNet Framework 4.5
 - Visual Studio 2013 Pro and more.
 - Installed VsCommandBuddy extension
+- An existing Visual Studio Solution file (.sln), since VsCommandBuddy reads this sln file for configuration purposes.
 - (Optional) One VsCommandBuddy configuration file for that solution.
 - (Optional) A VsCommandBuddy configuration file for each project in the solution.

+TIP: VsCommandBuddy communicates with the user mainly through the output window of Visual Studio.
+If you click something, make sure you look at the outputwindow to see the result!